 As mentioned earlier, the magic formula for writing product descriptions is to use a couple of short paragraphs and a list of bullets.
 Though, there is still a big role that images can play.
 In fact, all product descriptions should have high-quality product images that show the important features.
 Images are especially important when a description is getting too long-winded as they can make sure that the description remains easy to read and understand.

 As a matter of fact, videos can in many instances be ideal.
-It is an easy way to show exactly how to use a specific product (especially if it is a bit more technical).
-Plus, it is actually the type of content that most consumers want to see.
+It's an easy way to show exactly how to use a specific product (especially if it is a bit more technical).
+Plus, it's actually the type of content that most consumers want to see.
 According to HubSpot, 54% of people want marketers to create more video content.
 What is even more impressive is that Wyzowl has found that 95% of marketers feel that video has helped buyers to understand their products better.

 5. Focus on the Advantages

 While features and details like dimensions matter, they should not be your only focus.
 Why will people buy one of your specific products?
 Potential buyers also want to know how they will benefit and if it will solve a particular problem.

 So, in your product description, you also want to ensure that you focus on the benefits of the different features.
 For example, if you are selling a floating shelf, instead of merely listing the dimensions of the shelf, you should also focus on how it will help your customers to add extra storage space or help them to utilize space that is currently being wasted.
 In short, you are selling more than simply a product, you are also selling an experience.
 Keep your target audience in mind and identify the three features that they will find most valuable and appealing.